Hamid-Najafi/BashProfile/README.md

 My personal .bashprofile file

 ## Contribute
-Feel free to add your scripts and aliases and pull to this repo :)
+Feel free to add your scripts and aliases